sous-chefs/mysql/README.md

 This is upstream inconsistency coming through, see the comments in the attributes and template files for documentation links.

 Many standard options are explicitly added to my.cnf for grouping and commenting.
-However, any options added to the hash which are not known to the cookbook will automaticallt be added to the end of the config block.
+However, any options added to the hash which are not known to the cookbook will automatically be added to the end of the config block.
-It is not necessairy to edit this cookbook to add options.
+It is not necessary to edit this cookbook to add options.
 See my.cnf.erb for the options currently explicitly added to the template.

 By default, a MySQL installation has an anonymous user, allowing anyone to log into MySQL without having to have a user account created for them.
 This is intended only for testing, and to make the installation go a bit smoother.
 You should remove them before moving into a production environment.